Stable and extremely unequal: Introduction

 We formalize this intuition by showing that the stable matching lexicographically maximizes the welfare of the matched pairs, starting with the best-off.
 We propose a simple algorithm that reflects this lexicographic ordering and makes the proof of our result transparent.
 We call this algorithm max-max-lex.
-Similarly, we propose an algorithm, adapted from the bottleneck algorithm in \cite{BDM:2009}, Section~6.2, that reverses the balance between stability and inequality and matches pairs in lexicographic order starting with the worse-off.
+Similarly, we propose an algorithm, adapted from the bottleneck algorithm in \cite{BDM:2009}, Section~6.2, that reverses the balance between stability and inequality, and matches pairs in lexicographic order maximizing the welfare of the worst-off.
 We call this algorithm max-min-lex.
-The resulting matching is Rawlsian at the expense of stability.
+The resulting matching is Rawlesian at the expense of stability.